 Each entity supports:

-Additionally, devices and assets also have a type.
-This allows distinguising them and process data from them in a different way.
+Moreover, devices and assets also have their own types.
+This allows distinguishing them and process data from them differently.

-This guide provides the overview of the features listed above, some useful links to get more details and real-life examples of their usage.
+This guide provides an overview of the features listed above, some useful links to get more details, and real-life examples of their usage.

 The easiest way to understand the concepts of ThingsBoard is to implement your first ThingsBoard application.
 Let’s assume we want to build an application that collects data from soil moisture and temperature sensors, visualize this data on the dashboard, detect issues, raise alarms and control the irrigation.

 Let’s also assume we want to support multiple fields with hundreds of sensors.
-Fields may be also grouped to the Geo regions.
+Fields may be also grouped into the Geo regions.

-We believe there should be following logical steps to build such an application:
+We believe there should be the following logical steps to build such an application:

 We are going to setup following hierarchy of assets and devices:

-Please review the following screen cast to learn how to provision region and fields assets and their relations using ThingsBoard Web UI
+Please review the following soundless screencast to learn how to provision region and fields assets and their relations using ThingsBoard Web UI:

-Please review the following screen cast to learn how to provision devices and their relations with assets using ThingsBoard Web UI
+Please review the following soundless screencast to learn how to provision devices and their relations with assets using ThingsBoard Web UI:

-You can automate this actions using ThingsBoard REST API.
-You can provision new asset using POST request to the following URL
+You can automate these actions using ThingsBoard REST API.
+You can provision a new asset using a POST request to the following URL

 Note: in order to execute this request, you will need to substitute $JWT_TOKEN with a valid JWT token.
 This token should belong to a user with TENANT_ADMIN role.
 You can use following guide to get the token.

-Also, you can provision new relation using POST request to the following URL
+Also, you can provision new relation using a POST request to the following URL

 ThingsBoard provides the ability to assign attributes to entities and manage them.
-This topic is covered in separate guide.
+You are welcome to learn how to do it here:

 ThingsBoard provides the ability to work with telemetry data for devices and other entities.
-This topic is covered in separate guide.
+You are welcome to learn how to do it here:

 ThingsBoard provides the ability to raise alarms using rule engine for devices and other entities.
-This topic is covered in the separate guide.
+You are welcome to learn how to do it here: